Creating a cosy living room the whole family can enjoy

 Family life can be incredible; kids can change your whole perception of the world and parenthood can be an amazing adventure.
-However, one thing that many parents struggle with is how to decorate the home – on one hand you want it to be an effortlessly cool, ‘grown up’ and sophisticated space, but on the other you need a family-friendly space that is safe and comfortable for all the family.
+One thing that many parents struggle with is how to decorate the home – on one hand you want it to be an effortlessly cool, ‘grown up’ space, but on the other you need a family-friendly space that is safe and comfortable for all.

 The good news is that you don’t have to choose!
 Combine comfort and safe with cosy and cool – it’s just a case of knowing how to go about doing it.
 I’ve listed some tips and ideas for creating a living room that perfectly meets the needs of each family member.